devneelesh921/Documentation/OT MS Understanding/Salary/Salary POC/README.md

 ``` bash
 sudo apt  install jq -y
 ```
+- The command installs the jq tool for processing JSON data using APT, automatically confirming the installation with -y.

 ![Screenshot 2024-11-11 at 11 40 58 PM](https://github.com/user-attachments/assets/c1321697-f6c8-48ed-b982-4a67fbc35bd4)
 ``` bash
 download_url=$(curl -s https://api.github.com/repos/go-swagger/go-swagger/releases/latest | \jq -r '.assets[] | select(.name | contains("'"$(uname | tr '[:upper:]' '[:lower:]')"'_amd64")) | .browser_download_url')
 ```
+- The command retrieves the latest release URL for go-swagger from GitHub, filters the assets based on the system's architecture (e.g., linux_amd64), and stores the download URL in the download_url variable.

 ``` bash
 sudo curl -o /usr/local/bin/swagger -L'#' "$download_url"
 ```
+- The command downloads the file from the URL stored in the download_url variable and saves it as /usr/local/bin/swagger, using curl with the -L option to follow redirects.
+This command requires superuser privileges to save the file in the specified directory.

 ``` bash
 sudo chmod +x /usr/local/bin/swagger
 ```
+- The command makes the swagger file executable by granting it the necessary permissions.

 ![Screenshot 2024-11-11 at 11 41 22 PM](https://github.com/user-attachments/assets/65bc8d96-40d0-4904-a4d6-cce0100d19ac)

 ## Enter into salary-api directory